spekulatius/PHPScraper/websites/examples/scrape-links.md

 ## Internal Links and External Links

 PHPScraper allows to return only internal or external links.
-The internal links include links both the same root-domain as well as any sub-domain.
-If you are in need to get only the links within the exact sub-domain use [`subdomainLinks`](#sub-domain-links) instead.
 The following demonstrates both:

 ```php
 $web = new \spekulatius\phpscraper;